 Why Web Apps Are Perfect For Marketing

 Let’s start with some general benefits of web apps or software that can be used over the Internet (also known as cloud-based).
-Besides the obvious fact that it can be accessed at home, the office, or on-the-go 24/7, there’s more to love here:
+Besides the obvious fact that it can be accessed at home, the office, or on the go 24/7, there’s more to love here:

-- The software is always up to date: no need to wait for the IT team to “rip and replace” your on-site tools, which causes delays, frustrations, and often means re-training the whole team
+- The software is always up to date: no need to wait for the IT team to “rip and replace” your on-site tools, which causes delays, and frustrations, and often means re-training the whole team

 - The rollouts are faster and simpler: online CRM tools tend to be updated regularly, which keeps them more secure and efficient than standard on-premise tools